TimChinye/SAD-Complaint-Management-System/task_1_design/requirements/refined_user_stories.md

 ## 1. Consumer Role

-These stories cover the experience of the end-users of the tenant companies (e.g., customers of NatWest or Vodafone).
+These stories cover the experience of the end-users of the tenant companies (e.g; customers of NatWest or Vodafone).

 #### US-C01: Register a new complaint online